ottoinfo/SaatchiCodeChallenge2020/README.md

 #### Project Setup

 We have installed a basic setup on [NEXT.js](https://nextjs.org/docs) with React and Redux.
 There is no special knowledge needed for this Framework ( it is what we use in house ), but you can read over docs if you would like.

-The framework adds HMR ( hot module reloading ) for you and the only time you will should have to restart the server is if you make a change to the Express framework ( you should NOT have to modify the EXPRESS server ).
+The framework adds HMR ( hot module reloading ) for you and the only time you will should have to restart the server is if you make a change to the Express framework ( you should NOT have to modify the EXPRESS server ). **Changes to `reducer.js` you may have to REFRESH the browsers**.
+When in doubt try refreshing browser window.

 We have also added [Chrome Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) to the projects middleware. **The `REDUX` setup is already added to the APP**.

 #### Files you Should Touch